KGGG Systen Fond Workshop at gold Leaf NZ

 Kolner Sealer for gilding

-For very observant surfaces like gesso, plaster or paper, use component 1 Sealer 123a diluted with water (sealer 1 part to 2 parts water).
-Let dry for about 2 – 3 hours.
+For highly absorbent surfaces like gesso, plaster, or paper, use Component 1 Sealer 123a diluted with water in a 1:2 ratio (1 part sealer to 2 parts water).
+Allow it to dry for approximately 2 to 3 hours.

 Apply Kolner Relief Kit

-If your object has cracks, holes and imperfection, you can use Kölner Relief Kit to close and fill in those gaps and holes.
+If your object has cracks, holes, or imperfections, you can use the Kölner Relief Kit to fill in those gaps and defects.

 Kolner Fond Application